grafana/plugin-tools/CONTRIBUTING.md

 | ------------- | ------------------------------------------------ |
 | Create Plugin | [Link](./packages/create-plugin/CONTRIBUTING.md) |
 | Sign Plugin   | [Link](./packages/sign-plugin/CONTRIBUTING.md)   |

+## Contributor License Agreement (CLA)

+Before we can accept your pull request, you need to [sign our CLA](https://grafana.com/docs/grafana/latest/developers/cla/).
+If you haven't, our CLA assistant prompts you to when you create your pull request.

 ## Contribute Documentation